-O. End Term Exam.
-2 Hours SN List of Experiments 1 Implement the following Data structures in Java i) Linked Lists ii) Stacks iii) Queues iv) Set v) Map 2 Perform setting up and Installing Hadoop in its three operating modes: Standalone, Pseudo distributed, Fully distributed.
-3 Implement the following file management tasks in Hadoop: Adding files and directories Retrieving files Deleting files Hint: A typical Hadoop workflow creates data files (such as log files) elsewhere and copies them into HDFS using one of the above command line utilities.
+SN List of Experiments 1 Implement the following Data structures in Java i) Linked Lists ii) Stacks iii) Queues iv) Set v) Map 2 Perform setting up and Installing Hadoop in its three operating modes: Standalone, Pseudo distributed, Fully distributed.
+Implement the following file management tasks in Hadoop: Adding files and directories 3 • Retrieving files • Deleting files Hint: A typical Hadoop workflow creates data files (such as log files) elsewhere and copies them into HDFS using one of the above command line utilities.
 4 Run a basic Word Count Map Reduce program to understand Map Reduce Paradigm.
 5 Write a Map Reduce program that mines weather data.
-Weather sensors collecting data every hour at many locations across the globe gather a large volume of log data, which is a good candidate for analysis with Map Reduce, since it is semi structured and record-oriented.
-6 Implement Matrix Multiplication with Hadoop Map Reduce 7 Install and Run Pig then write Pig Latin scripts to sort, group, join, project, and filter your data.
+Weather sensors collecting data every 3 nour at many locations across the globe gather a large volume of log data, which is a good since it is semi-structured and record oriented 6 Implement Matrix Multiplication with Hadeen Man Beduce 0 Inplement Matrix Multiplication with Hadoop Map Reduce 7 Install and Run Pig then write Pig Latin scripts to sort, group, join, project, and filter your data.
 8 Install and Run Hive then use Hive to create, alter, and drop databases, tables, views, functions, and indexes.
 9 Solve some real life big data problems.

-BT8CS4-22: Software Testing and Validation Lab
+BT8CS04-CP02: Software Testing and Validation Lab

-SN List of Experiments 1 a) Write a program that calculates the area and perimeter of the circle.
-And the Coverage & Test Cases of that program using JaButi Tool. b) Write a program which read the first name and last name from matching with expected result by using JaBuTi. ast name from console and c) Write a program that takes three double numbers from the representing, respectively, the three coefficients a,b, and c equation. • d) Write a program that reads commercial website URL from a url from file .you should expect that the URL starts with www and ends with .com. retrieve the name of the site and output it.
-For instance, if the user inputs www.yahoo.com, you should output yahoo.
-After that find the test cases and coverage using JaButi. e) e) Write a program for a calculator and find the test case and coverage and Defuse-graph. f) Write a program that reads two words representing passwords from the java console and outputs the number of character in the smaller of the two.
-For example, if the words are open and sesame, then the output should be 4, the length of the shorter word, open.
-And test this program using JaButi 2 Analy se the performance of follo owing website using JMeter er.
-Site Amazon Website Amazon.com Type shopping Flip kart Flipkart.com shopping Railway reservation Irctc.co.in Ticket booking site Train searching Erail.in Train searching 3 Calcu Tool. late the mutation score of programs given in 1(a) to 1 (f) using jumble 4 1-4-41 -f 4- 1 (6) E-1 E 4 Calculate the coverage analysis of programs given in 1 (a) to 1 (f) using Eclemma Free open source Tool.
+Credit: 1 1 Ma ax.
+Marks:50 (IA:30, ETE:20) 0L+0T+2P 2P End Term Exam: 2 Hours SN List of Experiments 1 a) Write a program that calcul Coverage & Test Cases of that ates the area and perimet at program using JaButi To er of the circle.
+And find the ol. b) Write a program which read the expected result by using JaBu he first name and last name iTi. from console and matching with c) Write a program that takes the respectively, the three coeffice hree double numbers from ients a,b, and c of a quadra the java console representing , atic equation. d) Write a program that reads co .you should expect that the U of the site and output it.
+For output yahoo.
+After that find ommercial website URL from RL starts with www and en instance, if the user input the test cases and coverage om a url from file nds with .com. retrieve the name ts www.yahoo.com, you should using JaButi. e) Write a program for a calcula tor and find the test case ar nd coverage and Def-use-graph. f) Write a program that reads two outputs the number of charac open and sesame, then the out test this program using JaBut to words representing pass ter in the smaller of the tw tput should be 4, the length words from the java console and o.
+For example, if the words are n of the shorter word, open.
+And 2 Analyse the performance of following website using JMeter.
+Site Amazon Website Amazon.com Type shopping - Flip kart Flipkart.com shopping Railway reservation Irctc.co.in Ticket booking site Train searching Erail.in Train searching 3 Calcul Tool. ate the mutation score of progr rams given in 1(a) to 1 (f) using jumble 4 Calcul late the coverage analysis of pr ograms given in 1 (a) to 1 ((f) using Eclemma Free open source e Tool.

-5 Generate Test sequences and validate using Selenium tool for given websites below:
+Generate Test sequences and validate using Selenium tool for given websites below

 Site Amazon Website Amazon.com Type shopping

 Flip kart Flipkart.com shopping

 Railway reservation Irctc.co.in Ticket booking site

 Train searching Erail.in Train searching